bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 **Data Structure** is a way of organizing data so that it can be used effectively.

+It's a named collection that can be used to store and organize data so that it can be accessed efficiently

 **Abstract data types** are abstraction of data which provides only the interface to which a data structure must adhere to.
 The interface does not give any specific details about how something should be done.

+Types of Datastructures - Linear, non-linear

 An **algorithm** is a sequence of instructions to solve a clearly defined problem. or
 Is a set of steps to accomplis a certain task.

 The best algorithm is the one which has the best performance.

+#### Fatctors of a good algorithm

++ Input and output should be defined precisely
++ Clear steps and unambigous
++ Most effective
++ Should just include code

 #### Steps of solving a problem